hugsy/binja-headless/README.md

 ## Description

-Allows to use Binary Ninja headlessly and remotely by creating an RPyc service for it.
-It works just like [IDA-Header](https://github.com/hugsy/ida-headless) but for Binary Ninja.
+This plugin allows you to use Binary Ninja headlessly and remotely to script and control Binja remotely without the need of an entreprise license.
+This makes it convenient for creating scripts, or live reversing using Jupyter for instance.
+It works internally by simply creating an RPyc service within the Python environment, and expose it on a TCP socket.
+Note that this plugin is Binary Ninja specific: an equivalent for IDA was created in the repository [IDA-Headless](https://github.com/hugsy/ida-headless).

+**Important note**: this plugin exposes entirely the targeted Python VM over a TCP socket, in cleartext without authentication.
+Therefore *anyone* able to connect to it will be able to execute command on the remote system; so this plugin should never be used on a host that receive untrusted connections.

+This plugin requires the installation of the [`rpyc`](https://rpyc.readthedocs.io/en/latest) package, but the service is only opened on demand.
+It was tested and works well under Windows and Linux but is expected to work the same on MacOS.

+## Installation

-Install the files in the Binary Ninja plugin directory, and start it.
+Install the files in the Binary Ninja plugin directory, and start the service (Palette -> `Start RPyc Service`).

 From a remote Python terminal, you can now access binja!